How can I request a roommate?

 In order to accommodate roommate requests, requests must be submitted and complete before first year housing selection.
 After first year assignments are made, no additional requests will be accepted or considered and room selections will be considered final for the assignment process.

 Why does Residential Education and Housing not recommend requesting a roommate?

 Living in a small space with a new person for the first time can be challenging, but learning how to navigate through conflict and to negotiate between competing interests are connected to a wide range of skills associated with maturity.

 Students lacking previous experience living on their own may find it difficult to address conflicts that arise when both roommates share a common past, common friends, common interests, or familiar ties.
 In these situations, students may find it challenging to address minor problems objectively.
-Small conflicts can become exacerbated when roommates share space not only in the residence halls, but also in the classrooms, on the playing fields, and in social circles.
+Small conflicts can become exacerbated when roommates share space not only in the residence halls, but also in the classrooms, on the playing fields and in social circles.

 Remember, when living with others, the end goal is not to find a perfect roommate; such a pairing does not exist.
 Instead, the virtue of a residential experience lies in learning how to question your own assumptions, explore your own values, and identify your own expectations, so you may learn to live and work closely with others.
-In addition, the First Seminar course is designed to be a rigorous academic program that engages students in intellectually exciting and challenging experiences, in small, seminar-style classes.
-Students should choose their First Seminar based on interest, and not on increasing the chances of getting placed with a particular roommate.